Nature Symbolism in Literature: Overview & Examples

 But it was one of their chief amusements to run away to the moors in the morning and remain there all day, and after the punishment grew a mere thing to laugh at.

-Wuthering Heights, Chapter 6
+Wuthering Heights, Nelly Dean, Chapter VI

 For Heathcliff, the moors also become an endless reminder of Catherine’s death.
 The entire Wuthering Heights for him turn into Catherine’s ghost: